wangslyl/hcspwithbinders/README.md

   DSequents.thy: the sequent calculus style deductive system for any type of formulas

   DLK0.thy: the sequent calculus based deductive system for first-order formulas

+  DDLK0.thy: the sequent calclus based deductive system for first-order constructs of interval logic

   ILSequent.thy: the sequent calculus based deductive system for interval logic, from which duration calculus is defined